 The meditation room is a warm, non-denominational space for you to meditate and contemplate quietly.

-It is located in the Atrium in Room 405, next to the Au Bon Pain, and it is open 24 hours a day, seven days a week.
+It is located in the fourth floor of the Tower in the Smith Family Lounge, and it is open 24 hours a day, seven days a week.

 Religious services and prayer groups

 Rush offers the following services and broadcasts them in all patient rooms on channel 15:

 - Jumuah prayers: 1 p.m. on Fridays in the Armour Academic Center, 600 S. Paulina St. For the specific location, please call (312) 942-5571